 In the future, since the State of the child's habitual residence has now been determined, the authorities of Contracting State A do not have jurisdiction to take further measures of protection in respect of the child on the basis of Article 6(2).
-Instead, under the Convention, they will only be able
+Instead, under the Convention, they will only be able to take measures of protection based upon Articles 11 and 12 of the Convention.
+However (sic.)
+[Moreover], as regards the fact that, since the child has been established as being habitually resident in a non-Contracting State,

-These examples are copied from the 1996 Convention-Practical Handbook+, op. cit. note 8, on the Operation of the 1996 Hague Child Protection Convention, The Hague, 2014, pp. 162-163-, available on the HCCH website at www.hcch.net under "Child Protection" then "HCCH Publications" (1996 Convention Practical Handbook).
+These examples are copied from the Practical Handbook on the Operation of the 1996 Hague Child Protection Convention, The Hague, 2014, pp. 162-163, available on the HCCH website at www.hcch.net under "Child Protection" then "HCCH Publications" (1996 Convention Practical Handbook).

-2 Art.
+Art.
 30 of the 1996 Convention.